 Raptor Release Day

 The Observatory hosted several events this fall, most notably Raptor Release Day on Sept.
-22. This event was timed with International Hawk Migration Week, which saw peak Broad-winged Hawk flights (76% of the total count for 2018).
-Aside from the wild spectacle occurring overhead, the day also featured the release of several rehabilitated birds of prey in front of 325 thrilled onlookers, a live raptor show with a NH Audubon naturalist, and interpretive programs led by the Harris Center and the SCA NHCorps.
+22. This event was timed with International Hawk Migration Week, and fell within peak Broad-winged Hawk migration season.
+Sept.
+22 wasn’t a great migration day, but hundreds of visitors enjoyed witnessing the release of two rehabilitated Broad-winged Hawks and learning about raptors through interpretive programs led by the Harris Center and the SCA NHCorps.

-A rehabilitated raptor is returned to the wild on Raptor Release Day 2018. (photo © Andre Moraes)
+A rehabilitated Broad-winged Hawk is returned to the wild on Raptor Release Day 2019. (photo © Kim Nagy)

 The Bigger Picture

-Financial support in 2018 came from the Gilbert Verney Foundation, Nature’s Green Grocer, HMANA’s Hawk Watch Fund, Harlow’s Pub, the Jack Daniels Motor Inn, and from many individual and organizational sponsors, including sustaining donors.
+Financial support in 2019 came from the Gilbert Verney Foundation, Nature’s Green Grocer, Orchard Hill Breadworks, the Jack Daniels Motor Inn, and many individual and organizational sponsors, including sustaining donors.
 Miller State Park and the NH Department of Natural & Cultural Resources continue to support our work onsite, in partnership with NH Audubon.
-We’re also grateful to our new education partner, the SCA NHCorps.
-Special thanks is due to Francie & Carl Von Mertens, the Harris Center’s team of volunteer educators, and to all of our many volunteers, sponsors, and program participants, who keep this project a vibrant community resource for all.
+We’re also grateful to our education partner, the SCA NHCorps.
+Special thanks is due to Francie & Carl Von Mertens, the Harris Center’s team of volunteer educators, and to our many dedicated volunteers, sponsors, and program participants, who keep this project a vibrant community resource for all.

 For more information on the Pack Monadnock Raptor Observatory, please contact Phil Brown at (603) 525-3499 or by email.